Hibernate Dialect Considerations

 SQL Keywords

-are reserved words in NuoDB SQL so should not be used as a column, view, or table name.
+CONTAINING, VER, and KEY are reserved words in NuoDB SQL and cannot be used as a column, view, or table name.

 Although VER is a reserved word, the use of VERSION is not restricted.